-Basic economics tells us that increased demand yields higher price.
+Basic economics tells us that increased demand yields a higher price.
 This begs the question, how do you increase demand for your home?
-With the majority of home buyers now using websites to preview listings, a strong first impression is paramount.
+With the majority of home buyers using websites like realtor.com to preview listings, a strong first impression is paramount.
 Interest in your listing will often begin and end with that first impression.
-The perceived quality of your home will often be judged in a matter of seconds during a typical shopping event.
-If you are able to capture attention through a strong featured image, the proceeding images will either build trust or provide a negative attention.
+The perceived quality of your home will often be judged in a matter of seconds during a typical online viewing.
+If you are able to capture attention through a strong featured image, the proceeding images will either continue to build trust or provide a negative attention.
 Professional photography is a method of building trust, establishing quality and generating a lead.

 Time for the Shoot (Home Prepping)

 - Shut off all fans or items in motion

-- Most shots will be super wide angles with long exposures (sometimes 1 minute in total), encourage all foot traffic to remain outside the house and when shooting outside, move traffic inside but away from windows.
+- Most shots will be super wide angles with long exposures (sometimes 1 minute in total), encourage all foot traffic to remain outside the house away from windows and when shooting outside, move traffic inside but away from windows.
 This also includes animals as they tend to congregate at sliding glass doors and present a very odd looking image as they move during the exposure.

 - Declutter! – LESS IS MORE!

 - Clear kitchen countertops to the very minimum and remove refrigerator magnets and pictures

 - Make beds

 - Put away shoes, backpacks, coats, dog dishes and remove animal enclosures

 - Although not entirely necessary, when convenient or possible, remove family photos or replace with landscape scenes